usf-cs272-spring2023/usf-cs272-spring2023.github.io/_projects/final-review.md

 Only students that do not earn a passing 74% or higher letter grade during their final code review appointment may request an extension.

+##### Who should request an extension?

+Students should request an extension if they have a C- in their final code review and need extra time to bring up their homework and other averages to qualify for a C letter grade.
+Students that passed project 3 code review in their final code review appointment should also request an extension to submit their design grade if needed.

 ##### Can I request an extension if I did not attend a final code review appointment?

 No, not unless you have a compelling reason for not attending a final code review appointment.